igorski/drunk-dragon-vs-the-drag-queens/README.md

 ```
 ## TODO

+* Create fast travel by introducing subway
+* All successful hitTests must reset player to previous position to prevent getting stuck
+* When generating shops ensure we generate them for each type
+* Characters should be blocking entrances, requiring a bribe to move
+* Ensure all generated building have an accessible doorway
+* Ensure you can take stairs back to previous floor when inside a building
 * Allow to buy on credit, starts action by which you need to have repaid the person!
 * Environments should not have an x, y for the player, but its Character should!
 * Show navigation icon